-Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "ITEK."
+Our common stock is listed on The NASDAQ Global Market under the symbol "ITEK".

 Price Stabilization, Short Positions and Penalty Bids

 In connection with this offering of common stock, the underwriters may engage in stabilizing transactions, overallotment transactions, syndicate covering transactions, penalty bids and purchases to cover positions created by short sales.